 Many thanks for tuning into another blog post.
 I hope you enjoyed it!

 Rob Stolzer has been collecting original comic strip and cartoon artwork for over 40 years.
 He has written numerous articles for Hogan's Alley, the CFA-APA and other journals.
-Stolzer teaches art at the University of Wisconsin-Stevens Point, where he teaches Drawing, Figure Drawing, Graphic Narration, Illustration, and Painting.
+Stolzer taught art at the University of Wisconsin-Stevens Point for 33 years, where he taught Art Seminar, Drawing, Figure Drawing, Graphic Narration, Illustration, and Painting courses.